Summoner-Network/summoner-desktop/README.md

 ## Notes

-- Frontend only—no backend or database.
+- Frontend only; no backend or database.
 - Navigation entirely via static HTML, JS, and Electron.
 - Designed to mock up UX before wiring in real logic.